 "Perhaps there are some cases where the utmost frankness is demanded.
 No outsider can appraise such an intimate situation.
 It may be that both will decide that the way of good sense and loving kindness is to let by-gones be by-gones.
 Each might pray about it, having the other one's happiness uppermost in mind.
-Keep it ALWAYS in sight that we are dealing with that most terrible human emotion-jealousy.
+Keep it always in sight that we are dealing with that most terrible human emotion-jealousy.
 Good generalship may decide that the problem be attacked on the flank rather than risk a face-to-face combat."

 This is an example of how we must be tactful and considerate of others as we make our amends.
 Nobody said it would be easy - it just has to be done.
-Remember to ALWAYS use your Higher Power as your CONSTANT Guide.
+Remember to always use God as your constant Guide.
 By following His direction, the most difficult situations can have a positive outcome.

-In the next several paragraphs, the "Big Book" authors state quite emphatically that stopping drinking is ONLY a BEGINNING.
-We MUST take additional action if we are to recover from alcoholism:
+In the next several paragraphs, the "Big Book" authors state quite emphatically that stopping drinking is only a beginning.
+We must take additional action if we are to recover from alcoholism:

-"If we have NO such complication (the complication they are talking about here is sex outside of a relationship.
-The book continues), there is PLENTY we should do at home.
+"If we have no such complication, there is plenty we should do at home.
 Sometimes we hear an alcoholic say that the only thing he needs to do is to keep sober.
 Certainly he must keep sober, for there will be no home if he doesn't.
-But he is yet a LONG WAY from making good to the wife or parents whom for years he has so shockingly treated.
+But he is yet a long way from making good to the wife or parents whom for years he has so shockingly treated.
 Passing all understanding is the patience mothers and wives have had with alcoholics.
 Had this not been so, many of us would have no homes today, would perhaps be dead.

 The alcoholic is like a tornado roaring his way through the lives of others.
-(What a perfect analogy.)
 Hearts are broken.
 Sweet relationships are dead.
 Affections have been uprooted.
-Selfish and inconsiderate habits have kept the home in turmoil.
-We feel a man is UNTHINKING when he says that sobriety is enough.
+Selfish and inconsiderate habits have kept he home in turmoil.
+We feel a man is unthinking when he says that sobriety is enough.
 He is like the farmer who came up out of his cyclone cellar to find his home ruined.
 To his wife, he remarked, "Don't see anything the matter here, Ma.
-Ain't it grand the wind stopped blowin'?"
+Ain't it grand the wind stopped blowin'?" (page 82, para.
+2 & 3)

-So just not drinking is NOT enough.
-The "Big Book" makes that VERY clear.
+Not drinking is not enough.
+The "Big Book" makes that very clear.
 The reconstruction that will need to take place in most homes may at times seem difficult.
-But, once again, we rely heavily on prayer and guidance from our Higher Power, sponsor and support group.
+But, once again, we rely heavily on prayer and guidance from our Creator.
 At the top of page 83, our text states:

 "Yes, there is a long period of reconstruction ahead.
-We MUST take the lead.
-A remorseful mumbling that we are sorry WON'T fill the bill at all.
-We ought to sit down with the family and frankly analyze the past as we now see it, being VERY careful NOT to criticize THEM.
-THEIR defects may be glaring, but the chances are that OUR OWN actions are partly responsible.
-So we clean house with the family, (now here's a Ninth Step prayer) asking each morning in meditation that our Creator show us the way of patience, tolerance, kindliness and love.
+We must take the lead.
+A remorseful mumbling that we are sorry won't fill the bill at all.
+We ought to sit down with the family and frankly analyze the past as we now see it, being very careful not to criticize them.
+Their defects may be glaring, but the chances are that our own actions are partly responsible.
+So we clean house with the family, asking each morning in meditation that our Creator show us the way of patience, tolerance, kindliness and love.

-The spiritual life is NOT a theory.
-We HAVE to LIVE it (Again, the book is saying that our program needs to be more than some mental idea.
-It MUST be a motivating and growing positive way of life.
-The book continues).
-Unless one's family expresses a desire to live upon spiritual principles we think we ought NOT to urge them.
-We should NOT talk incessantly to them about spiritual matters.
+The spiritual life is not a theory.
+We have to live it.
+Unless one's family expresses a desire to live upon spiritual principles we think we ought not to urge them.
+We should not talk incessantly to them about spiritual matters.
 They will change in time.
-Our BEHAVIOR will convince them MORE than our words.
-(One of Dr. Bob's most popular quotes is, "Carry the message, and if you must - use words."
-Walking the walk is so much more important than just talking the talk.
-The book continues.)
-We must remember that ten or twenty years of drunkenness would make a skeptic out of anyone."
+Our behavior will convince them more than our words.
+We must remember that ten or twenty years of drunkenness would make a skeptic out of anyone." (page 83, para.
+1 & 2)